mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

   \--------------------/  \-------------/  \----------/
 </pre>

-Everything begins with an unique call to `create` function from content-proxy module:
+Everything begins with a single call to the `create` function exported by the content-proxy module:

     // Retrieve the unwrapped reference to the current web page window object var win = gBrowser.contentDocument.defaultView.wrappedJSObject;
     // Or in addon sdk style
     var win = require("tab-browser").activeTab.linkedBrowser.contentWindow.wrappedJSObject;
-    // Now create a CS proxy for the window object var windowProxy = require("api-utils/content/content-proxy").create(win);
+    // Now create a content script proxy for the window object var windowProxy = require("api-utils/content/content-proxy").create(win);

     // We finally use this window object as sandbox prototype,